Mobile first-screen evidence for call, contact, booking, quote, order, cart, and checkout actions

 Practical fixes after the scan

-Move the primary customer action closer to the top of the mobile page when first-screen evidence is weak.
+Move the primary customer path closer to the top of the mobile page when first-screen evidence is weak.

 Make CTA text specific to the action: call, book, reserve, request quote, order, contact, cart, or checkout.